-- 1. Each student must have an average quality point ratio of 2 in all work carried. - 2.
+- 1. Each student must meet the University requirements for degree listed in Chapter 3. - 2.
 Each student is required to meet a satisfactory standard with respect to personality.
 This rating is made by instructors conducting the courses in Education in the General College, by the Dean of Student Services, by means of a standardized rating or a combination of all. - 3.
 Each student planning to major in a special field may be required to take an examination by the special department. - 4.
-Each prospective high school teacher must be prepared for certification in two subjects but three teaching fields are recommended. - 5.
-Each prospective high school teacher should be prepared to enter Upper College courses in two teaching fields.
+Each prospective high school teacher must be prepared for certification in two subjects but three teaching fields are recommended. - Each prospective high school teacher should be prepared to enter Upper College courses in two teaching fields.